- ICH GCP

 Feasibility Study of Time Restricted Eating and a Healthy Diet in Patients Receiving Liver-Directed Therapy for Hepatocellular Carcinoma

-This is a feasibility study that will collect data to assess the potential effect of a nutritional intervention designed to improve liver metabolism.
-This prospective single-site trial will enroll adult patients undergoing liver-directed therapies for hepatocellular carcinoma.
-Eligible individuals who are randomized to the intervention group will be enrolled in a six-month nutritional change program consisting of time-restricted eating in which calorie consumption is limited to 8-10 hours during the day, plus targeted healthy changes in what they eat.
-The intervention includes dietary counseling visits with a study registered dietitian and motivational phone calls with a study Certified Health and Wellness Coach to help subjects adhere to the intervention.
-Individuals in the control group will be enrolled in a six-month period of observation only.
+This is a feasibility study that will collect data to assess the potential effect of nutritional intervention.
+This prospective single-site trial will enroll adult patients with liver diseases such as metabolic-dysfunction associated steatotic liver disease (MASLD), metabolic-dysfunction associated steatohepatitis (MASH), cirrhosis and/or hepatocellular carcinoma (HCC).
+Eligible individuals who are randomized to the intervention group will be enrolled in a six-month nutritional change program consisting of time-restricted eating plus targeted healthy changes in what they eat (TR-HE).
+The intervention includes dietary counseling visits with a study registered dietitian (RD) and motivational phone calls with a study Certified Health and Wellness Coach (HC).
+Individuals who are randomized to the control group or who elect to join the control group will be enrolled in a six-month period of observation and phlebotomy only.
 The main questions it aims to answer are:

-Is a prolonged nightly fast coupled with a healthy diet safe and feasible for patients with liver cancer?
+Is a prolonged nightly fast coupled with a healthy diet safe and feasible for patients with liver disease or cancer?
 Does the intervention improve liver metabolism?

 Study Overview